museumsvictoria/mv-genera-ios-swift/ReadMe.txt

 2. "licenseType" - license information for the audio file.
 The Alternate Text and LicenseType are currently not expressed in the interface.

-- "objectData" array of Speci now "data" array of Speci objects
+- The array of "speci" objects is now titled "data" instead of "objectData"

-- Speci object
-"audioFiles" array of audio objects now called "audio"
+- In Speci object the array of audio objects is now called "audio" instead of "audioFiles"

 //Setup Changes